What causes night sweats? How to stop them?

 If these questions sound familiar to you, I can help.

-Night sweats are more common symptoms than you think.
+Night sweats is a more common symptom than you think.
 There are many reasons that can cause you to wake up with drenched pajamas.
-And while some problems can be easily fixed, other health issues associated with this condition can be more severe.
+While some problems can be easily fixed, other health issues associated with this condition can be more severe.

 Night sweats, also called hyperhidrosis, refers to excessive sweating during the night.
 It may not sound like a serious problem, however, it has a significant impact on the quality of your sleep and can signalize some serious health issues.

 If you’re encountering this problem, then you should experience frequent nightly disruptions due to excessive sweating.
 But don’t get it wrong.
 The true night sweats do not occur due to the high room temperature but rather develop as a result of more severe problems.

 In this article, I will distinguish the difference between the actual night sweats and the ones caused by environmental factors, introduce you to more serious health issues, associated with this condition, and answer the question - “what causes night sweats?”.

 Table of Contents